nasa/ziggy/doc/user-manual/edit-pipeline.md

 The actions you can take from this section include setting the priority and processing mode of the pipeline and viewing and exporting its parameters.

-The `Report` button brings up a new window that shows the modules and parameter sets for this pipeline.
+The `Report` button brings up a new window that shows the nodes and parameter sets for this pipeline.
 The report can also be saved to a text file.
 This dialog is mainly useful in the context of a fairly complex system, in which you want to isolate the bits and pieces of a specified pipeline from the general mass of bits and pieces in the system.

 The `Priority` field takes a little more explanation.
-We've discussed in the past the fact that Ziggy sometimes faces a situation in which Ziggy has more tasks waiting for attention than it has worker processes ready to service the tasks.
+We've discussed in the past the fact that Ziggy sometimes faces a situation in which it has more tasks waiting for attention than it has worker processes ready to service the tasks.
 In this case, Ziggy has to prioritize the tasks to ensure that the most critical ones get attention first.
 The pipeline priority is one way this sorting occurs.
 Tasks with higher priority get to leap ahead of tasks with lower priority in the queue.
 The available priorities are LOWEST, LOW, NORMAL, HIGHEST, HIGH.

 So how to tasks get assigned a priority?